Reporting Abuse to Internet Platforms

 When you report something to Instagram, your information isn't shared with the person whose post, profile or comment you're reporting.

-When Instagram receives a request for information from law enforcement, it does notify the affected user(s) of this request prior to disclosure, unless Instagram is prohibited by law from doing so or in exceptional circumstances, such as child exploitation cases, emergencies or when notice would be counterproductive.
-Law enforcement officials who believe that notification would jeopardize an investigation should obtain an appropriate court order or other appropriate process establishing that notice is prohibited.
+When Instagram receives a request for information from law enforcement, it does notify the affected user(s) of this request prior to disclosure, unless Instagram is prohibited by law from doing so or in exceptional circumstances, such as child exploitation cases, emergencies and/or when notice would be counterproductive.
+Law enforcement officials who believe that notification would jeopardise an investigation should obtain an appropriate court order or go through another appropriate process to establish that notice is prohibited.

-If a request for data from law enforcement draws Instagram’s attention to an ongoing violation of its terms of use, Instagram will also take action to prevent further abuse, including actions that may notify the user that we are aware of their misconduct.
+If a request for data from law enforcement draws Instagram’s attention to an ongoing violation of its terms of use, Instagram will also take action to prevent further abuse, including actions that may notify the user that Instagram is aware of their misconduct.

-Accounts may be disabled by Instagram either with or without warning if they do not abide by the community guidelines.
-However, a user may be appeal this decision by following on-screen instructions on the log in page.
+Accounts may be disabled by Instagram either with or without warning if they do not abide by Instagram's community guidelines.
+However, a user may appeal this decision by following the on-screen instructions on the log in page.

 How to report abuse: